AAFC-Lethbridge-Bioinformatics-Support/entrezpy-fork/docs/entrezpy-doc/source/index.rst

 https://gitlab.com/ncbipy/entrezpy or contact me at: jan.buchmann@sydney.edu.au

-Of course, feel free to improve the code and open a pull request.
+Of course, feel free to fork the code, improve it, and/or open a pull request.

 NCBI API key